nexto123/OAUTH2-Api/README.md

 * get Google credentials(We will use )
 * update templates

+*To keep things simple we will assume that the first four parts have implemented & we are starting with our oauth2 processes.*

 ## Used Extensions for App Dependencies

  pip is a package-management system used to install and manage software packages written in Python.
  These dependencies are installed to assist some features that might not come with Django.
 In our app we will use this list:

 * allauth - Third party adds-on to the regular Django authentication/user system and has view/forms etc for some administrative tasks.
 * Django==2.2 - Python Framework